CHTC/Articles/2023-12-15-AMNH-workshops.md

 excerpt: With a multi-day workshop, the museum strives to expand the scale of its educational and training services by bringing additional computing capacity resources to New York-area researchers and tapping into the power of high throughput computing (HTC).
 ---

-**Subheading: With a multi-day workshop, the museum strives to expand the scale of its educational and training services by bringing additional computing capacity resources to
+**With a multi-day workshop, the museum strives to expand the scale of its educational and training services by bringing additional computing capacity resources to
 New York-area researchers and tapping into the power of high throughput computing (HTC).**

 ![](https://lh7-us.googleusercontent.com/LG2CvtGsthSFiRNtuf1sSh8V2oWg4ui_BDBiGNAQzM6t0N9_9UprHHNx-XKjSmET32cbpy3DP5jvnQUOrXt_u4saIskKu8CTuDqaHpOgrzgbal51i8R4prNbBAIoIYepHMw3ERldaJiRbVJ06Yvbm6A)